MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ##### Azure Files premium tier

 Azure Files premium tier is a managed service that supports the NFS 4.1 protocol.
 It provides a cost-efficient, elastic, performant, and POSIX-compliant file system.
 The IOPS and throughput of NFS shares scale with the provisioned capacity.
-SAS has extensively tested Azure Files in premium tier and has found that performance is more than sufficient to power SAS installations.
+SAS has extensively tested Azure Files with the premium tier and has found that performance is more than sufficient to power SAS installations.

 You can use `nconnect` to improve performance.
 This mount option spreads IO requests over multiple channels.
 For more information, see [NFS performance](/azure/storage/files/nfs-performance#nconnect).

 When using an NFS Azure file share in Azure Files, consider the following points:
 - Adjust the provisioned capacity to meet performance requirements.
 The IOPS and throughput of NFS shares scale with the provisioned capacity.
 For more information, see [NFS performance](/azure/storage/files/files-nfs-protocol#performance).
 - Use nconnect in your mounts with a setting of `nconnect=4` for optimal performance parallel channel use.
-- Optimize read-ahead settings to be 15x of the rsize and wsize, recommended is 15MB.
+- Optimize read-ahead settings to be 15x of the rsize and wsize.
+For most workloads, we recommend a rsize and wsize of 1MB, and a read-ahead setting of 15MB.
 For more information, see [Increase read-ahead size](/azure/storage/files/nfs-performance#increase-read-ahead-size-to-improve-read-throughput)

 ##### Azure NetApp Files (NFS)